-GI BILL Official Web Site Official G.I.
+Official G.I.
 Bill information

-Kentucky Higher Education Assistance Authority for Adults Kentucky sponsored Financial Aid Programs
+Kentucky sponsored Financial Aid Programs

 The Real Warriors Campaign is an initiative launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) to promote the processes of building resilience, facilitating recovery and supporting reintegration of returning service members, veterans and their families.

 Have you recently returned from military service?
 If you've served, you've earned benefits.
-Now is the time to take advantage of the benefits VA offers OEF/OIF Veterans.
-Please do so NOW!

 The Social Security disability insurance program (sometimes referred to as SSDI) pays benefits to you and certain family members if you worked long enough and paid Social Security taxes.